 30 JAMES STREET MENU

-Catering by 30 James Street Liverpool, and our guests were treated to a 3-course meal in the Grand Hall, which included a starter of lemon scented prawns with pickled cucumber, cherry tomatoes, gem lettuce and cocktail sauce.
+Wedding catering was by 30 James Street Liverpool, our guests were treated to a 3-course meal in the Grand Hall, the menu included a starter of lemon scented prawns with pickled cucumber, cherry tomatoes, gem lettuce and cocktail sauce.
 Main: Supreme of chicken with a sweet mustard sauce served with dauphinoise potatoes.
 Dessert: Raspberry and white chocolate cheesecake and berries.

 My top tip when planning a wedding would be to decide on a style of wedding you like and not to get too overwhelmed, go with your gut feeling of what style of wedding suits you both as a couple.

 Finding a church, wedding venue and a photographer you trust early on is really important to ensure there is availability for all 3! this can prove difficult when planning a wedding in under 12 months.

 For the wedding theme, we wanted a classic and timeless look for our wedding and the venue was a lot of inspiration for our overall look and feel.
 As 30 James Street Liverpool is themed around the Titanic we took a lot of inspiration from the décor and history of the venue.

 I wanted to ensure our day at 30 James Street Liverpool was captured with a great photographer, and most importantly to ensure my guests had plenty of food, drink and entertainment.
 I worked with a graphic designer, wedding stylist and florist to put together a brief for how I wanted everything to tie into together.
 I wanted to ensure all touchpoints from the wedding invites, centrepieces, flowers and stationary all tied into our classic Titanic-themed wedding.